Behavioral Signs of Cocaine Addiction

-Cocaine is the second most widely used illegal drug worldwide, second only to cannabis.
-It owes its popularity to the intense feeling of wellbeing it produces – a feeling which is highly addictive.
+An estimated 22,174 people in the U.S. overdosed on cocaine in 2024.
+This drug owes its popularity to the intense feeling of well-being it produces – a feeling which is highly addictive.

 Cocaine abuse can manifest in various ways, making it challenging to identify.
 Common signs of cocaine use include increased energy, restlessness, and loss of appetite.
 Physical indicators may involve dilated pupils, rapid heart rate, and weight loss.
 As cocaine addiction progresses, individuals often exhibit mood swings, paranoia, and social isolation.
 Additionally, financial difficulties, neglect of responsibilities, and changes in appearance can be red flags.

-From the first-time cocaine is used, the drug will affect a user’s behavior.
+The drug can affect a user’s behavior from the very first time it’s used.
 Here we have some of the common behavioral side effects of cocaine.

 Euphoria

-Extreme joy is a common symptom of cocaine use which people miss.
+Extreme joy is a common symptom of cocaine use that many people miss.
 The level of happiness shown may seem natural, but it will often develop for no apparent reason.
 Ask the individual why they’re happy, and the chances are they won’t have an answer.

 Hyperactivity